 4. Explore New Digital Tools

 Dive into new digital tools!
 Start with our free Tools for Teachers Guides—the Digital Media book and Writing Tools book.
 There is also a book of STEM tools to check out.
-These free guides feature some of the best tools out there for innovative tech-oriented teachers.
+These free guides feature some of the best stuff out there for innovative tech-oriented teachers.

 Next, explore digital fare like these choices which are guaranteed to get your attention: